mpaulgreen/ai_dev_experience_ideation/README.md

     * Human-in-the-loop evaluation workflows.
     * Curated benchmark datasets relevant to specific application scenarios.
     * Mechanisms for assessing and scoring response quality.

+### Note: The included mockups are for ideation purposes only.
+Detailed design and architecture will be developed upon implementation selection.